Nevarre/EHS-Creek-Sensor/README.md

 ![mayfly](https://3qzcxr28gq9vutx8scdn91zq-wpengine.netdna-ssl.com/wp-content/uploads/2016/05/mayfly_topview_labels3.jpg)

 We are using the [Mayfly Data Logger](https://www.envirodiy.org/mayfly/), a "powerful, user-programmable microprocessor board that is fully compatible with the Arduino IDE software".
 The data logger requires a MicroSD card and a CR1220 Lithium Coin Cell 3V Battery.
-Data-logging also requires using a real time clock (RTC).
+Data-logging also requires using an external real time clock (RTC) because the main data logger takes sleep cycles to record data.
 Our [DS3231 RTC](https://www.maximintegrated.com/en/products/analog/real-time-clocks/DS3231.html) is supported by the ModularSensors library.

 ### Sensors
 Water-quality monitoring requires analysis of various physical and chemical parameters such as temperature, turbidity, and conductivity.
 We are experimenting with various sensors for their functionality and accessiblity.
 Many of theses sensors are supported by the ModularSensors library.